jnga773/Cascade_Trajectory/BMtest/nesi-project.md

 ## Todo

-* add scripts for running array jobs for many shorter runs at once
+* add a namelist for some parameters
-* array jobs for parameter sweeps?
+* example array job for sweeping across omega parameter (in namelist)